 Brazilian Jiu Jitsu (BJJ) is a grappling-based martial art whose central theme is the skill of controlling a resisting opponent in ways that force him to submit.
 Due to the fact that control is generally easier on the ground than in a standing position, much of the technique of Brazilian Jiu Jitsu is centered round the skill of taking an opponent down to the ground and wrestling for dominant control positions from where the opponent can be rendered harmless.

 Alex is a black belt in Jiu Jitsu under 3rd degree Renzo Gracie black belt Jamie Cruz.
 He has extensive teaching experience.
 He taught special education in the Paterson Public school district for 11 years.
 He draws on his experiences in the public school setting to ensure structured and individualized instruction.
 Alex developed a comprehensive curriculum for the beginners classes specifically designed to make learning Jiu Jitsu as efficient as possible.
+Alex had trained under the tutelage of such greats as Jamie Cruz, Marcelo Garcia, Paul Schreiner, and Bernardo Faria.

 John got his first exposure to Submission Grappling in 2005, but began his formal Brazilian Jiu Jitsu training in 2009 (when he began training in the gi) under Professor Jamie Cruz.
 He holds a Brown belt under Professor John “Birdman” Finn and a is veteran of the Renzo Gracie academy in NYC.
 John is an avid practitioner, who brings a love for the technical aspect of training in the Gi paired with a desire to train in an efficient and fun style.
 As an instructor his goal is to share his thirst for the fundamentals of Jiu Jitsu and help his training partners develop a solid foundation.
 John is proud to share the mats with his wife and daughters, and humbled to be part of the Gael Force family.